pvplabs/pvpltools/docs/contribute/contributing.rst

 Pre-releases are published on PyPI for testing purposes.
 To create a pre-release, follow these steps:

+0. Make sure changelog entries are up-to-date and the code is ready for release.
 1. Push a new tag with the version number and the pre-release suffix, e.g., ``v0.1.0a1``.
 2. The GitHub Actions workflow will automatically publish the pre-release to PyPI.
 This is the most important step, as it will test the package installation.